 He had talents such as Damien Duff, Richard Dunne, Robbie Keane and John O'Shea at his disposal, but he got the best out of them, like no other manager was able to.

 Ireland haven't produced a world class player since these lads came through the ranks, and are showing absolutely no sign of producing another one soon.

 As a fanbase, we are absolutely fawning over Declan Rice, who appears to be quite a good player, but at his age, Duff and Keane were tearing the Premier League apart.

-Irish football is in a tough place, and having a proper football man involved in some way, would definitely help.
+Irish football is in a rough place, and having a proper football man involved in some way, would definitely help.